 2. If you are pressed for time, opt for contact information instead of letters of reference.

 Not all people will be willing to spend their free time tailoring a letter for you.
-However, they might be more happy to have a quick phone chat with a potential landlord.
+However, they might be happier to have a quick phone chat with a potential landlord.

 3. Work especially hard on securing good references if you have a bad credit score.